 This information is used by default for parallax correction.
 In case of lack of NWP parameters parallax correction will be run using a climatological profile.
+More information about the parallax correction can be found in ANNEX A.

 Ancillary data sets: